 A teacher's aide at the Early Childhood Development Center, Baran was falsely accused of child molestation

-a total of only three months, he was sentenced to three life sentences and thrown in prison, where over
+a total of only three months, he was sentenced to three life sentences and imprisoned.
+Over

 time his health was compromised by poor conditions and lack of medical treatment.
 More than twenty years later,

-of liability and refusal to expunge his record.
+of culpability and its refusal to expunge his record.
 In failing health, Mr. Baran died suddenly at his home in

 Fitchburg, Massachusuetts on September 1, 2014.